 Fans of The Da Vinci Code know Carrousel du Louvre as the site of the Inverted Pyramid skylight, but to everyone else, it's an appealing shopping mall tucked under an edge of the Louvre with entrances to the famous museum as well as the popular and historic Comédie Français theatre on the other side of Rue de Rivoli.

-A food court on the mezzanine level features cuisine from around the world; the North African food is particularly good.
+A food court on the mezzanine level features cuisine from around the world.

 Palais Royal